Retaking AssessmentsImage goes here

 You will only be able to register for summer assessments if you are eligible.
 Your progression outcome in Campus Connect will outline the options that are available to you, including what type of retakes you may take, if you are eligible to take these in the summer and what you need to do next.
 This will be different depending on your circumstances.

 If you are eligible to take retakes in the summer, you must complete the Summer Vacation Assessment Application Form available to you through your progression outcome text on Campus Connect.
-This form must be returned by Wednesday 26 July 2023 (undergraduates) and Thursday 3 August 2023 (postgraduates) otherwise you will lose the opportunity to retake in the summer.
+This form must be returned by Wednesday 24 July 2024 (undergraduates) and Thursday 1 August 2024 (postgraduates and IFY students) otherwise you will lose the opportunity to retake in the summer.
 Links to the application forms can be found at the top of this page under Quick Links.

 Do I have to pay to resit ?